This document refers to personal data, which is defined as information concerning any living person (hereafter referred to as the “individual”).

-To be able to process your personal data it is a condition of any treatment that you give your explicit consent to allow the Osteopath to document and process your personal medical data.
-Contact details provided by you such as telephone numbers, email addresses, postal addresses may be used to remind you of future appointments and provide reports or other information concerning your treatment.
+To be able to process your personal data, it is a condition of any treatment that you give your explicit consent to allow the Osteopath to document and process your personal medical data.
+Contact details provided by you, such as telephone numbers, email addresses and postal addresses, may be used to remind you of future appointments and provide reports or other information concerning your treatment.

 For marketing purposes, the Osteopath may also use the contact details provided by you to communicate information which the practice believes may be of interest.